API-Skeletons/zf-oauth2-doctrine/README.md

 Configuration with zfcampus/zf-oauth2
 -------------------------------------

 Add the default storage adapter to the zf-oauth default storage.  `zfcampus/zf-oauth2` provides an `oauth2.local.php` file.
-This repository's recommendation is to create a new `config/autoload/oauth2.global.php` file and set the following configuration as well as any OAuth2 server sesstings e.g. `allow_implicit`.
+This repository's recommendation is to create a new `config/autoload/oauth2.global.php` file and set the following configuration as well as any OAuth2 server settings e.g. `allow_implicit`.

 ```php
 'zf-oauth2' => array(